Cartaya: Orography

-Climatology
+Climate

 The region has a Mediterranean climate.
 The winters are very mild, with temperatures rarely dropping below 10 °C; the summers are warm, generally reaching highs of over 30 °C in July and August.
 Precipitation is not very abundant.

 The table below shows the average temperature and rainfall by month for the year 2007:

 Hydrology

 The principal river is the Piedra, which forms the boundary between the municipalities of Cartaya and Lepe.
 The river's source is in the municipality of El Almendro, although many tributary streams rise in the municipality of Villanueva de los Castillejos.
 At one time, the river mouth was by the village of El Rompido, whose name derives from the ocean waves breaking against the river sediment.
 However, the sediments deposited by the river have built up over time in an easterly direction, giving rise to features such as the "Arrow of Nueva Umbria" and the Lagoon of El Portil.

 The water supply of Cartaya municipality comes from the Chanza Reservoir, situated in another municipality.